Bowling (cricket): History

 The round-arm action came to be employed widely in matches but was quickly determined to be illegal and banned by the MCC, who stated that "the ball must be delivered underhand, not thrown or jerked, with the hand underneath the elbow at the time of delivering the ball".
 When it was accepted the rules stated that the arm could not be raised above the shoulder.
 It was quickly found, however, that a raised arm imparted more accuracy and generated more bounce than the roundarm method.
 Again, the governing body banned the method.
 It was not until the method was finally accepted by the MCC in 1835 that it grew rapidly in popularity amongst all players.
 Underarm bowling hitherto had almost disappeared from the game.

 Modern-day underarm bowling

 An infamous "underarm bowling incident" occurred during a match in 1981, in which the Australian bowler, Trevor Chappell, took advantage of the fact that underarm bowling was still legal by rolling the ball along the ground.
-By doing so he avoided the possibility that the New Zealand batsman, Brian McKechnie, would score a six from the last ball to tie the match, as the bat would not be able to hit the ball high enough to score a six.
+By doing so he avoided the possibility that the New Zealand batter, Brian McKechnie, would score a six from the last ball to tie the match, as the bat would not be able to hit the ball high enough to score a six.

 As a result of this incident underarm bowling was subsequently made illegal in all grades of cricket, except by prior agreement of both teams, as it was not considered to be within the spirit of the game.